bbenchoff/bbenchoff.github.io/pages/FiniteAtari.md

 | **Jump Instructions** | 1 | 37 | 54 | 76 | 111 | 172 | 260 | 351 | 1,495 | 142 |
 | **Unique Opcodes** | 29 | 125 | 129 | 137 | 143 | 148 | 151 | 151 | 151 | 141 |
 | **Overall Score** | 0.393 | 0.799 | 0.810 | 0.823 | 0.851 | 0.879 | 0.905 | 0.928 | 1.004 | 0.853 |

+The Overall Score combines all heuristics into a single metric using weighted averages:

+`
+Score = (Opcode Ratio × 0.25) +
+        (TIA Accesses/20 × 0.20) +
+        (RIOT Accesses/10 × 0.15) +
+        (Branches/15 × 0.15) +
+        (Jumps/8 × 0.10) +
+        (Unique Opcodes/30 × 0.10) +
+        (Loop Patterns × 0.05)

+`

+Real games scored between 0.393 and 1.004, with an average of 0.853.
+This composite score helps rank how "game-like" any ROM appears based on multiple characteristics rather than relying on a single metric.

+This analysis revealed that my initial "gut feeling" thresholds were laughably wrong.
+I was looking for ROMs with 5+ TIA accesses when real games average 190.
+I was looking for 3+ branches when real games average 457.

+The calibration was crucial - it let me set thresholds based on actual data rather than guesses, targeting different percentiles of real games depending on how selective I wanted to be.

 ### Suggested Thresholds for Random Generation